bigsnarfdude/learning-to-drive-in-5-minutes/README.md

 # Learning to Drive Smoothly in Minutes

-Learning to drive smoothly in minutes, using a reinforcement learning algorithm -- Soft Actor-Critic (SAC) -- and a Variational AutoEncoder (VAE) in the Donkey Car simulator.
+Learning to drive smoothly in minutes, using a reinforcement learning algorithm -- Soft Actor-Critic (SAC) -- and a Variational AutoEncoder (VAE) in the Donkey Car simulator..

 Blog post on Medium: [link](https://medium.com/@araffin/learning-to-drive-smoothly-in-minutes-450a7cdb35f4)